hibi221b/new-rust-repo/README.md

 1. $cargo new NEW_PROJECT
 2. $cd NEW_PROJECT
 3. create new remote repository
-   - should be same name
+   - should be the same name
    - add README.md
    - .gitignore file already exists in NEW_PROJECT
 4. $git remote add origin https://repo_name.git